-The Museum Development Network and The Audience Agency recognise that there is currently a low level of confidence and experience in using audience data, particularly by smaller museums (with under 10,000 visitors per annum and with low staff resources and potentially seasonal opening).
+The Museum Development Network and The Audience Agency recognise that there is currently a low level of confidence and experience in using audience data, particularly by smaller museum.
+The project includes:

 - 3 x training workshops